 Here are some "hard crash" failure statistics from Microsoft on overclocked CPU's.

 If you are interested in overclocking anyway, then there are ample resources on-line pointing you to some great configurations.
 Here is just a bit of information that might help...

 Intel is king of overclocking.
 Those that believe AMD's Ryzen is better just haven't compared the two.
 With Intel you have to get the type-K or type-KF CPU.
 Then you'll need the right motherboard.
 Any ASUS board starting with a "Z".
 The ASUS Z370 is a high-value board for overclocking.

 Overclocking comes at a price, and that price is heat.
 So, if you plan on overclocking more than minimally then you'll need to add a water cooled tower.

 And that's pretty much it as far as hardware goes.
 The rest is up to BIOS configuration.
 With the right motherboard you'll have two ways to go: 1) let the overclock AI do it for you, or 2) manually configure all the settings.

 XMP is Intel's overclocking feature, it is setup through BIOS, and usually comes with one or two profiles designed by Intel.
 These profiles adjust RAM and CPU voltages and timings to get more speed.
 However, once turned on this feature voids four warranties: motherboard, RAM, CPU, and PC.
 However, there is a trick to clear the flag.
 If you turn it on by accident then contact us for help.

-Information on RAM speed a bit confusing, making it seem as though you have to engage XMP to get your full correct RAM speed.
+Information on RAM speed can be confusing.
+DIY'ers reading through materials can easily get the impression that you have to engage XMP to get your full correct RAM speed.
 However, engaging XMP then trips a switch in BIOS to overclock both RAM and CPU.
 Voltages go up, and heat goes up.
 Its not the end of the world if you catch this and undo it within the next few minutes.
 But leaving it this way can harm the computer.